tarsil/saffier/docs/migrations.md

 ## Migration

-This is the object that Saffier requires to make sure you can manage the migrations in a consistent, clean and simple a manner.
+This is the object that Saffier requires to make sure you can manage the migrations in a consistent, clean and simple manner.
 Much like Django migrations type of feeling.

 This `Migration` class is not depending of any framework specifically, in fact, Saffier makes sure when this object is created, it will plug it into any framework you desire.